 Food Service Program

-Parents can now make deposits into their student's lunch accounts using a credit or debit card, as well as monitor the items being purchased by their child and view a current balance online.
+Parents can make deposits into their student's lunch accounts using a credit or debit card, as well as monitor the items being purchased by their child and view a current balance online.
 The student's identification number is required to establish an account, and $20 is the minimum deposit accepted.
 Please call (616) 254-6404 if you have questions.
-Set up an account.
+Set up a Meal Magic Family Portal account.

 Menu Following a Snow Day